ryanstraits/ryanstraits.github.io/_posts/2018-04-07-a-midlife-guide-to-growing-up.md

 * Part 9: ...
 * Part 10: ...

-P.S. - If you're new to me or my blog, the [About](/about "About Me!") page might be a great place to get yourself up to speed.
+P.S. - If you're new to me or my blog, the [About](/about "About Me!") page might be a great place to get yourself up to speed on who I am and just what I am attempting to do with this blog.

+P.S.S. - I'm a big fan of making mixtapes for my friends.
+And since we'll be spending some time together over the next few weeks, I decided to make you a mixtape to accompany you on this little journey we're going on together.
+These are songs that either influenced me on my journey in the past or inspired my writing in the present.
+I'll make sure to include a link to it in every future post so that you can listen along as you read along.

+<iframe src="[https://open.spotify.com/embed/user/ryanstraits/playlist/3I4nzQhAYsxsko8Cbcj3Oe](https://open.spotify.com/embed/user/ryanstraits/playlist/3I4nzQhAYsxsko8Cbcj3Oe "https://open.spotify.com/embed/user/ryanstraits/playlist/3I4nzQhAYsxsko8Cbcj3Oe")" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

+---

 ###### _Images not from my personal camera roll are provided by_ [_Unsplash_](https://unsplash.com/)_._